 Frozen Elderberries

-Certified organic Sambucus canadensis American elderberries grown in Iowa.
-Each box (17” x 15” x 15”) holds 25 lb. of frozen (when sent) food grade bagged elderberries that are then double bagged with ice in food grade plastic to prevent leakage.
+Certified organic Sambucus canadensis American elderberries grown in Iowa, and sustainably grown from Missouri.
+Each box (4 gal.) holds 25 lb. of frozen (when sent) food grade bagged elderberries that are then double bagged with ice in food grade plastic to prevent leakage.
 They usually thaw to varying degrees, which makes them easy to repack, if desired, in smaller freezer bags and refrozen.
 Orders of 600+ lb. qualify for discounted pricing.

 On all orders, priority is given to MEC member growers, past customers and date deposit is received.
 For orders of 600 lb. or more, please go to the Commercial Orders page.